dlwyatt/RefactoringPowerShellWithPester/Log.md

 #### Commit [334985df](https://github.com/dlwyatt/RefactoringPowerShellWithPester/commit/334985df90ae28be887ea79c5109096e751d6317) - Replacing `$delimiters` with `$parseState.Delimiters`

 Small, easy change, all tests still work.
 Next, I'll remove the `$delimiters` variable initialization code from the `begin` block of `Get-StringToken`.
 If I haven't missed anything, that variable should no longer be used anyway, and nothing will miss it.

+#### Commit [68bd52fe](https://github.com/dlwyatt/RefactoringPowerShellWithPester/commit/68bd52fe1994da715da71c606237c6cf97599a0d) - Removing the old $delimiters variable

+Success:  deleted those 9 lines of code, and all tests still worked.

+The next few refactoring steps are going to be more of the same:  Updating a reference to an old variable with a reference to a $parseState property instead, then removing the old variable.
+Because writing these log file updates takes much longer than the refactoring itself, and because these steps will all be repeating the same task, I'll combine them into a single commit and log update.
+(However, I'll still be running the Pester test script after each change.)